bioasp/caspo/docs/install.rst

 Note that installing **caspo** in this way **does not** force the installation of any of the runtime dependencies.
 In other words, you take full responsibility of installing all required packages to run **caspo** successfully.

+Also, the python module of the answer set programming solver `clingo`_ must be available in the PYTHONPATH.
+After unpacking clingo sources, you will find detailed instructions about how to compile and build the python module in the INSTALL file.

 Next, go to :ref:`testing-install`.